steveklabnik/doxidize/README.md

 We'd love your help!
 To learn more about contributing to Doxidize, please check out `CONTRIBUTING.md`.

-Two more things woth calling out here: this project abides by Rust's Code of Conduct (`CODE_OF_CONDUCT.md`), and is dual licensed under both the MIT (LICENSE-MIT) and Apache2 (LICENSE-APACHE) licenses.
+Two more things worth calling out here: this project abides by Rust's Code of Conduct (`CODE_OF_CONDUCT.md`), and is dual licensed under both the MIT (LICENSE-MIT) and Apache2 (LICENSE-APACHE) licenses.
 No CLA or copyright attribute is required, nor accepted.